fenykep/calculator/README.md

 ## Available Scripts

-In the project directory, you can run:
+Run
 ### `npm start`
+to test the calculator locally.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.